Learning from Oblivion: Predicting Knowledge Overflowed Weights via Retrodiction of Forgetting: Related Works

 Effective weight initialization \cite{he2015delving,glorot2010understanding,zhu2021gradinit, yang2022towards} is crucial for training deep neural networks, as it significantly influences convergence speed and overall performance.
 Traditional methods \cite{he2015delving,glorot2010understanding} are based on statistical properties of the network layers.
 However, recent studies have introduced learning-based approaches that leverage meta-learning and hypernetworks to optimize initial weights.

 MetaInit \cite{dauphin2019metainit}, a meta-learning algorithm was proposed to automate the search for optimal initializations.
 It operates on the hypothesis that suitable initializations facilitate gradient descent by positioning the optimization process in regions with minimal second-order effects, thereby enhancing training efficiency.
-Expanding on this concept, Knyazev et al. introduced a hypernetwork for well initialization \cite{knyazev2024accelerating,knyazev2023can}.
-These approaches employ graph hypernetworks to predict parameters for diverse and previously unseen neural architectures.
-By training on a large dataset of computational graphs, the models can generate well initial weights in a single forward pass.
+Expanding on this concept, Knyazev et al. introduced a hypernetwork for weight initialization \cite{knyazev2024accelerating,knyazev2023can}.
+Using a pre-trained graph hypernetwork, the model predicts parameters for diverse unseen architectures, generating initial weights in a single forward pass.